kubernetes-sigs/kueue/keps/349-all-or-nothing/README.md

 #### Story 1

-As a machine learning researcher I want to run Jobs that require all their pods to run at the same time.
-I want to be able to run my Jobs on on-demand resources, however, I don't want to risk my Jobs would deadlock in case of issues with provisioning nodes to satisfy the configured cluster queue quota.
-This could happen when some Jobs don't specify priorities or specify the same priority.
+As a Kueue administrator I want to ensure that two or more Jobs, which require all pods to be running at the same time, would not deadlock when scheduling their pods.
+This could happen in case of node provisioning issues to match the configured cluster queue quota and when the Jobs don't specify priorities (or specify the same priority).

-My use case can be supported by adding `kueue.x-k8s.io/startup-requirements: AllPodsReady` annotation to the jobs I run.
+My use case can be supported by setting `waitForPodsReady=true` in the Kueue configuration.

-#### Story 2

-As an administrator of a batch processing in my organization I want to ensure that two or more Jobs would not deadlock in case of node provisioning issues.

-My use case can be supported by adding `kueue.x-k8s.io/startup-requirements: AllPodsReady` annotation to all jobs.

-### Notes/Contraints/Caveats (Optional)
+### Notes/Constraints/Caveats (Optional)

 <!--
 What are the caveats to the proposal?